Bigfootmech/Bigfootmech/README.md

 Set up like a web api, with autowiring, and sqlite storage.
 To kind of copy what I already know of, and understand how and why those work.
 As well as learning the C# build system.

 ### Proudest Accomplishment
-My favourite thing I've done so far is probably my Dragon Train mod (on Steam workshop, and video on YT).
+My favourite thing I've done so far is probably my [Dragon Train mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2994379969).

 It took about 2 weeks of hacking a Chinese IL2CPP game.
 And the effect is more or less exactly what I wanted.
 I still laugh whenever I see the video.